VidathDissanayake/notes/tools/hacking/webapp/burpsuite/navigation.md

 These allow to switch between [[modules]].

 Sub-tabs of modules can be selected from the second menu bar that will appear below the first one.
-These usually provide module specific
+These usually provide module specific settings.